awesomemotive/WP-Mail-SMTP/readme.txt

 == Changelog ==

+= next =
+* Typo in the From email description.
+* Removed changelog from plugin file, no need to duplicate it.
+* Set $phpmailer->Sender from from email, helps with sendmail / mail().

 = 0.8.6 =
 * The Settings link really does work this time, promise.
 Apologies for the unnecessary updates.